Pros and Cons of Living in Australia in 2025

 Australia has a well-developed transportation system with well-maintained roads, buses, trains, trams, and ferries, making commuting easy and convenient.

+For daily commuters, purchasing a monthly travel card is more cost-effective.
+These electronic cards automatically deduct fares based on the distance traveled.
 Each Australian city has its own travel card, such as Metrocard in Adelaide, SmartRider in Perth, and Opal Travelcard in Sydney.

 5. Booming Job Market